tim2394/Big-Data-in-the-Cloud/docs/pricing.md

 This value is an estimate and should be updated if the final architecture or usage assumptions change.

-The estimated monthly cost remains far below the exam budget ceiling of **CHF 250 per team**.

 ## 5. Cost-Optimization Decisions

 The main cost-control decisions are: